2000 Intercontinental Cup |

 -- The last centerback position was between Domingos Da Guia, Oscar Ruggeri, Rolando Schiavi, Walter Samuel and Julio Meléndez.

 -- Oscar Ruggeri moved to River Plater from Boca Juniors, His house was set on fire by the fans.
 So the Boca fans probably won't like his selection.
 Besides, he was not as decorated as others.
 Walter Samuel played two seasons as a starter for the club.
-Rolando Schiavi was simply not as famous as the other choices.
+Rolando Schiavi was ranked 13th greatest footballer from Boca Juniors by Goal.com.
+However, he was simply not as famous as the other choices outside South America.
 So it was between Domingos Da Guia and Julio Meléndez.

--- Domingos Da Guia he only stayed in Bocas Juniors for two seasons while Julio Meléndez was voted as a member of Boca Juniors Team of the Century in 1999.
+-- Domingos Da Guia he only stayed in Bocas Juniors for two seasons while Julio Meléndez was voted as a member of Boca Juniors Team of the Century in 2017.
 He was also their captain.
-So I left off the Brazilian even though he was probably the best defender ever from South America.
+So, I left off the Brazilian even though he was probably the best defender ever from South America.

 -- On the right side, Carlos Sosa who is basically a forgotten player outside Argentina is often rated as one of the greatest rightback from Argentina.
 Of course, Hugo Ibarra is probably Boca Juniors' greatest rightback.
 They edged out Vicente Pernía who was known to receive many red cards in his career.
 He was bypassed for the 1978 World Cup Finals by César Menotti.

 -- DM Sebastián Battaglia is the most decorated player in Boca's history.
 He won 7 League titles, 4 Copa Libertadores, 2 Copa Intercontinental, 1 Copa Sudamericana, 3 Recopa Sudamericana, and 1 Copa Argentina.
-Antonio Rattin played his entire career with Boca Juniors.
+Antonio Rattin spent his entire professional career with Boca Juniors.
+He gained notoriety for the incident involving the referee during the 1966 World Cup Finals game between Argentina and England.

 -- Then, I selected Rubén Suñé one of the idols of the club.
 He was the captain of the first Copa Libertadores victory.
 He scored one of the club's most famous goal in history against River Plate in 1976 sealing the Nacional title for the club.